tpmorris/statamisc/README.md

 # statamisc
-Miscellaneous Stata bits and bobs
+## Tim's miscellaneous Stata bits and bobs

+This is where I keep Stata related files – often things I am repeatedly sharing with people.